Yongt-D/MVBCD/README.md

-# MVLCD: A Multi-Modal Vision-Language Change Detection Framework with Physics-Informed Neural Networks for Remote Sensing
+# BCD-PINN: Vision-Language Building Change Detection with Physics-Informed Neural Networks
 This repository provides code implementations for two innovative frameworks designed for remote sensing building change detection.
 These frameworks aim to address challenges in:

 Complex scene understanding